My rating: 4 of 5 stars

 With this assertion of a collective unconscious, which the book validates with its Gothic trope of literal haunting by the past, Morrison positions all African-Americans as scarred by slavery, as scarred as if they had been there even if they haven’t—hence Beloved’s channeling of the horrors of the Middle Passage in her stream-of-consciousness monologue in part II of the novel, a passage in which I think subtext too unsubtly becomes text.

 In her 2004 Foreword, Morrison further contemplates “what ‘free’ could possibly mean to women” and alludes to the familiar debate within feminism over how such rights as reproductive choice and economic equality might pertain differently to the historical experiences of black and white women.
-Enslaved black women, forbidden to form families, the roles of wife and mother effectively barred to them, and black women after slavery, compelled to a brutal labor market and conscious of the legal and vigilante terror that might claim the men in their lives, may not find radical feminism’s ideological war on maternity and domesticity so rousing.
-Hence Morrison’s novel about a woman whose most insistent quest is to mother her children, and whose happy ending would seem to be the refounding of the nuclear family (with Paul D’s climactic return to 124 Bluestone Rd.).
+Enslaved black women, forbidden to form families, the roles of wife and mother effectively barred to them, and black women after slavery, compelled to a brutal labor market and conscious of the legal and vigilante terror that might claim the men in their lives, may not find radical feminism’s ideological war on maternity, domesticity, and masculinity so rousing.
+Hence Morrison’s novel about a woman whose most insistent quest is to mother her children, and whose happy ending would seem to be, with Paul D’s climactic return to 124 Bluestone Rd., the refounding of the nuclear family.

 Beloved posits more normative forms of resistance to oppression than infanticide, however.
 One is solidarity among the outcast and dispossessed of all peoples.
 Paul D is helped to escape a nightmare rock-breaking camp in Georgia by a band of Cherokee, while Sethe delivers Denver with the aforementioned help of a poor, abused, spirited white girl: